HeinrichHartmann/HeinrichHartmann.github.io/_posts/2018-05-27-From-Academia-to-Data-Science.md

 #  credits: 'Bob Dole [CC BY SA] via <a href="https://stackoverflow.com/questions/27336771/matlab-fit-a-line-to-a-histogram">Stack Overflow</a>'
 ---

-## The Academic Job Struggle

-Having spent more than 10 years learning and researching mathematics at Universities, I have a lot of friends in academia.
-Unfortunatly landing a decent job in academia has become near impossible this days.
-So many people, including myself, conclude at some point, that it's just not worth the struggle.

-As a mathematician the most common industry job you can get are in finance, or strategy consulting.
-However, there is a growing number of academics entering the IT industry.
-An attractive job in that area is that of a Data Scientist.
-Some people even claim it's the [hottest jobs](https://www.bloomberg.com/news/articles/2018-05-18/-sexiest-job-ignites-talent-wars-as-demand-for-data-geeks-soars) these days.

-A lot of people have come to me asking for advice, on how to enter Data Science from an academic background.
-So here are some of the lessons I learned in the last 3+ years of working as a Data Scientist.
+Over the last years, many people have asekd me:

+{% pullquote %} How do I enter Data Science? {% endpullquote %}

+I have by no means a definite answer to this question.
+But having transitioned from an academic career path in pure Mathematics to working as a Data Scientist, I have at least some opinions and experiences that I can share.

 ## What is Data Science?

+Before we dive in, let's take a step back and clarify terminology.

 Data Science is the realization that businesses needs advanced mathematics to make sense of their data.
-The analysis of balnance sheets and order books does not involve that much mathematics.
+The analysis of balance sheets and order books does not involve that much mathematics.
 Nowadays, companies are gathering every bit of information they can get their hands on:
-User data, Sensor data, Market data, Web datasets, etc.
+User data, sensor data, market data, web datasets, etc.
-If you want to extract information from this kind of scattered, high volume data, you need to work harder.
+If you want to extract information from this kind of scattered, high volume data, you need to apply some more mathematics.
-This is what Data Science is all about:

-Extracting business value from data.
+This is what Data Science is all about: Extracting business value from data.

 ## What does a Data Scientist do?